 Editor’s note: This magazine story was written and edited before March 2020.
-We regret that that COVID-19 pandemic delayed its publication until now, but we’re happy to finally share it with you.
+We regret that the COVID-19 pandemic delayed its publication until now, but we’re happy to finally share it with you.

 Ten years ago this summer, 49 students joined the first class of Lynchburg’s first doctoral program.
 The Doctor of Physical Therapy program was the first wave of an experiment: How a liberal arts college could stretch itself and create new graduate health science programs.